jQSfire125/my_blog/_posts/2021-06-27-capstones.markdown

 * [White Wine][white]
 * [Red Wine][red]

-Then I had to choose a data set for the final project.
+Then, I had to choose a data set for the final project.
 I chose a credit card fraud data set I found in [Kaggle][ccfraud].
 This data set includes over 280,000 credit card transactions made in September 2013 by European cardholders.

 The goal is to predict whether a transaction is fraudulent or not based on the 30 variables provided.
 Most of the variables are the principal components obtained with PCA of the original data.